neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

 ---
 layout: post
-title: "Concurrency primitives and abstractions"
+title: "Concurrency primitives and abstractions in Ruby"
 tags: concurrency ruby eventmachine celluloid
 comments: true
 ---

-*This the first post of a series on Ruby concurrency.
-Next up is a post about* [EventMachine internals](/2014/07/15/eventmachine_internals_and_the_reactor_pattern).

 ## Setting the stage

-For a while now, I've been part of a team that has been building a somewhat complex web app in Ruby.
+For a while now, our team has been building a somewhat complex web app in Ruby.
 In addition to conventional web app requirements, this app has to connect to and keep open many simultaneous long-lived streaming connections towards third party data sources along with polling various REST APIs.

 The big requirement that makes this problem interesting is the long-running process that must deal with many "actions" at the same time.
 While not a particularly unusual problem it was a novelty because as web developers we mostly deal with request/response cycles and don't have to manage long running processes.
 So, naturally, it took us some time to recognize its inherent concurrent nature and get the architecture right.